 THE PUSH TO AVOID VOLATILITY: HOW BIG A ROLE FOR ALTERNATIVES?Institutional investors have long had exposure to alternatives.
-The volatile equities market has prompted investors to up their allocations even more, deploying capital not only to PE and hedge funds, but also to real estate and other real assets.
-But, just how far will institutional investors go and for how long will this trend make sense?
+The volatile equities market has prompted investors to up their allocations even more, deploying capital not only to private equity and hedge funds, but also to real estate and other real assets.
+But just how far will institutional investors go and for how long will this trend make sense?
 Our panelists give their take on 2016 investment trends and what they are expecting in 2017.

 9:20 – 10:05 AM

 THE NEW INVESTMENT GAMEIn recent years, private equity and alternatives investors dealt with the double-edged sword of high valuations.
 While these values enabled firms to sell existing holdings and generate strong returns, they made new investments challenging.
 In 2016, those values began to slide and investors moved from selling to buying.
 Our panelists discuss how they and their firms reacted to this shift and what they are looking for in 2017.

 Moderator: Camille Asaro, Audit Partner, Alternative Investments, KPMG